Middle School Curriculum

 Welcome from the Head of Middle School

-Please carefully review the Handbook with your child(ren) before the school year.
-The Curriculum Guide is intended to inform and assist families.
-Please do not hesitate to contact me at (585) 442-1770 ext.
-1161 should questions arise.
+Please review the Curriculum Guide with your child(ren) before the school year, and be sure to reference it throughout the year.
+Do not hesitate to contact me at (585) 442-1770 ext.
+1161 if you have any questions.

 Thank you for entrusting your child(ren) to The Harley School and the Middle School team.
-It is a privilege to work with your child(ren).
-We welcome the positive contributions that they bring to The Harley School community and the Middle School.
+It is a privilege to work with them, and we welcome the positive contributions they bring to the Harley community.

 Table of Contents